spotify/docker-maven-plugin/README.md

     DOCKER_HOST=tcp://<host>:2375

+### Bind Docker commands to Maven phases

-You can also bind the build goal to the package phase, so the container will be built when you run just `mvn package`.
+You can also bind the build, tag & push goals to the Maven phases, so the container will be built, tagged and pushed when you run just `mvn deploy`.
 If you have a multi-module project where a sub-module builds an image, you will need to do this binding so the image gets built when maven is run from the parent project.

     <plugin>